Office in Natural Resources Building, Room 101

 For a complete list of departmental program offerings (including certificates), see individual department catalog pages.

 - The College offers studies and professional training in the management, administration, and scientific investigation of renewable and nonrenewable natural resources.
 Programs include the study of every component of natural systems with particular emphasis on fish, forests, minerals, range, watershed, wildlife, and outdoor recreation areas.
+Graduate areas of emphasis also include ecosystems and greenhouse gas management.

 The Natural Resource Ecology Laboratory, housed in the College, is devoted to research and training in ecosystem science and management.

 The scope of the College’s programs is more broadly based than most natural resources schools.
-There are ten undergraduate curricula, most with specialized concentrations or designated areas of further study.
+There are ten undergraduate degree programs, most with specialized concentrations or designated areas of further study.
 Undergraduate majors in all five departments lead to the Bachelor of Science degree, which requires a minimum of 120 credits.
 A minimum of 42 credits in upper division courses is required for all majors.

 Field Training Programs